Day 1: Arrive at Mumbai

 Day 5: Aurangabad – Mumbai - Cochin.

-You are assisted with an early morning checkout today and driven to the airport.
+You are assisted with an early morning check-out today and driven to the airport.
 You are assisted with boarding the morning flight to Mumbai.
-Connect with the flight to Cochin – you will have checked your bags through from Aurangabad.
+Connect with the flight to Cochin – your bags have been checked through.
 Upon your arrival at Cochin you are greeted at the airport and ushered to your chauffeur driven vehicle.
-You are then driven to your hotel in Cochin and assisted with your check-in.
+You are then driven to your hotel in Cochin and assisted with your check in.

 Day 6: Cochin – Start your exploration

-of the fascinating port city of Cochin and marvel in its culture and architecture, a result of centuries of various European influences combined with rich indigenous history The guided tour begins from the Jewish Synagogue (closed on Fridays and Saturdays –
+of the fascinating port city of Cochin and marvel in its culture and architecture, a result of centuries of various European influences combined with rich indigenous history.
+The guided tour begins from the Jewish Synagogue (closed on Fridays and Saturdays), which was built in 1568 and is still an active house of worship for the few remaining Jews in the area.
+If the synagogue is closed on this day the

-will be facilitated on other days for some departures), which was built in 1568 and is still an active house of worship for the few remaining Jews in the area.
-If the synagogue is closed on this day, the visit can be facilitated on one of the other days that you are in Cochin.
+visit can be facilitated on one of the other days that you are in Cochin.
 Next to the synagogue is Cochin’s ancient and colorful Jew Street with its antique stores and souvenir peddlers.
-There is evidence of a Jewish presence in Kochi from 70 A.D.
+There is evidence of a Jewish presence in Kochi from 70 AD.
 After the synagogue you visit the St. Francis Church, which was established by the Portuguese Franciscan friars in 1503.
-This is one of the first European churches built in India, and the famed Vasco Da Gama was buried in its courtyard for a few years before his remains were returned to Portugal.
+This is one of the first European churches built in India and the famed Vasco Da Gama was buried in its courtyard for a few years before his remains were returned to Portugal.

 You now visit the most photogenic of Cochin’s attractions, the Chinese fishing nets.
 Folklore will have it that these enormous nets (or at least their design) were brought here by famed Chinese Explorer Zhang He about 600 years ago.
 Local fishermen manipulate these massive nets with an ease that comes from centuries of practice – it is a vocation handed down by generations.
 The lowering and raising of the nets has a synchronicity and rhythm that is quite an amazing experience.
 Some of the nets are more than a century old as the fishermen patch them up and keep going.
 Finish your exploration with a short guided walk through Fort Kochi and experience the unique local culture and architecture – Fort Kochi is one of India’s best cities to explore on foot.
 You will be driven back to your hotel after your walk.